BinaryMoon/MasterWP/_pages/privacy.md

 Subscriptions are taken in compliance with UK Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003.
 All personal details relating to subscriptions are held securely and in accordance with the Data Protection Act 1998.
 No personal details are passed on to third parties nor shared with companies / people outside of the company that operates this website.
 Under the Data Protection Act 1998 you may request a copy of personal information held about you by this website's email newsletter program.
 A small fee will be payable.
 If you would like a copy of the information held on you please write to the business address at the bottom of this policy.

 Email marketing campaigns published by this website or its owners may contain tracking facilities within the actual email.
 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
-Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no far a comprehensive list].
+Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no means a comprehensive list].

 This information is used to refine future email campaigns and supply the user with more relevant content based around their activity.

 In compliance with UK Spam Laws and the Privacy and Electronic Communications Regulations 2003 subscribers are given the opportunity to un-subscribe at any time through an automated system.
 This process is detailed at the footer of each email campaign.
 If an automated un-subscription system is unavailable clear instructions on how to un-subscribe will by detailed instead.